elvis-epx/LoRaL2/README.md

 Our target hardware is TTGO-ESP32, so the low-level code and testing is tested only on this platform.

-LoRa-trans adds FEC (Forward Error Correction) and optional encryption to LoRa packets.
+LoRaL2 adds FEC (Forward Error Correction) and optional encryption to LoRa packets.

 ## Error correction